Operational excellence - Operational Excellence Pillar

 The following are the design principles for operational excellence in the cloud:

-• Make frequent, small, reversible changes: Design workloads that are scaleable and loosely coupled to permit components to be updated regularly.
+• Make frequent, small, reversible changes: Design workloads that are scalable and loosely coupled to permit components to be updated regularly.
 Automated deployment techniques together with smaller, incremental changes reduces the blast radius and allows for faster reversal when failures occur.
 This increases confidence to deliver beneficial changes to your workload while maintaining quality and adapting quickly to changes in market conditions.

 • Refine operations procedures frequently: As you evolve your workloads, evolve your operations appropriately.
 As you use operations procedures, look for opportunities to improve them.
 Hold regular reviews and validate that all procedures are effective and that teams are familiar with them.
 Where gaps are identified, update procedures accordingly.
 Communicate procedural updates to all stakeholders and teams.
 Gamify your operations to share best practices and educate teams.